CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ![alt](image/EX2-Task4-Step14.png)

-15. Note that the scaleset hosting the cluster nodes persists but its size is set to **0**.
+15. Note that the scale set hosting the cluster nodes persists but its size is set to **0**.

       > **Note**: This will automatically open another web browser tab displaying the output of the job.